 - Easy Pricing Tables – really simple way to build pricing tables like the one I linked to.
 Without that, you end up with single-product pages, which aren’t quite as boss.

 Plugins for better marketing and conversion

 One Page Checkout – in our training model, people don’t buy multiple things anymore.
 They’re just either buying a single subscription plan, or a training class.
 With this plugin, they can check out entirely on the page without having to go through a cart.
 The easier you can make check-out for users, the more likely they’ll complete the purchase.

-Gravity Forms and the Woo Gravity Forms Product Add-Ons – in our live instructor-led classes like this one, there’s a small form on the product to enter the student’s name, email address, food restrictions, and t-shirt size.
+Gravity Forms and the Woo Gravity Forms Product Add-Ons – in our live instructor-led classes, there’s a small form on the product to enter the student’s name, email address, food restrictions, and t-shirt size.
 We’ve learned over time that for a lot of live classes, someone in a purchasing department buys a seat for someone else.
 They want the receipt to go to the purchaser via email, but they want the class’s seat in the other person’s name.
 Gravity Forms integrates with Woo to make that happen.